Robiu-Sani/Robiu-Sani/README.md

 I'm a passionate developer with a strong interest in web technologies.
 I enjoy learning and applying new skills in project, and I'm always up for a challenge.
 Here's a bit about my journey in the tech world:▪️▫️▪️▫️

-- 🌱 I’m currently learning full stack path and plan to learn Angular and Vue.
+- 🌱 I’m currently learning full stack path and plan to learn Angular and Vue and nust.
 - 💬 Ask me about HTML, CSS, Tailwind CSS, JavaScript, Firebase, React,nextjs , MongoDB, and Express.js.
 - ⚡ Fun fact: I love solving puzzles in my free time.
  🧑‍💻 I also enjoy working on projects that integrate both front-end and back-end technologies.